-Streamlining retail regulation to improve farmers' access to agricultural inputs
+Streamlining retail regulation to help farmers access agricultural inputs

 Smallholders in Ethiopia are responsible for more than 90% of the country's total agricultural output.
 A thriving smallholder economy is therefore a key driver of development in Ethiopia as a whole.
 In recognition of this, the Ethiopian government is promoting smallholder agriculture as the engine of national economic growth, through its Growth and Transformation Plan.